Happy couple.

 I have additional questions about deposit insurance, who can I contact?

 The FDIC website has a page of frequently asked questions (FAQs) about deposit insurance.
-You can also write and receive a response from the FDIC by visiting the FDIC Information and Support Center.
 If you wish to speak to a deposit insurance specialist, you may call: 1-877-ASK-FDIC (1-877-275-3342).

 FDIC is an independent agency of the United States Government that protects you against the loss of your insured deposits if an insured bank fails.
 FDIC insurance is backed by the full faith and credit of the United States Government.
 Since the start of FDIC insurance in 1934, no depositor has lost a single cent of insured deposit.